 Home Sales Activity

-- There were 25,312 home sales during the third quarter of 2017.
-This is an increase of 3.6% over the same period in 2016.
+There were 23,209 home sales during the second quarter of 2018.
+This is a drop of 2.3% compared to the same period a year ago.

-- When compared to the same period a year ago, price growth was most pronounced in Grays Harbor County where sale prices were 20.1% higher than the third quarter of 2016.
-Nine additional counties experienced double-digit price growth.
+When compared to the same period a year ago, price growth was strongest in Mason County, which was up 17.4%.
+Eleven other counties experienced double-digit price growth.

 Days on Market

-- The average number of days it took to sell a home in the quarter dropped by eight days when compared to the same quarter of 2016.
+The average number of days it took to sell a home dropped by seven days compared to the same quarter of 2017.

-- King County continues to be the tightest market, with homes taking an average of 17 days to sell.
-Every county except San Juan saw the days on market drop from the same period a year ago.
+King County continues to be the tightest market in Western Washington, with homes taking an average of only 13 days to sell.
+Every county in the region other than Clallam saw the length of time it took to sell a home drop when compared to the same period a year ago.

 Matthew Gardner is the Chief Economist for Windermere Real Estate, specializing in residential market analysis, commercial/industrial market analysis, financial analysis, and land use and regional economics.
 He is the former Principal of Gardner Economics, and has more than 30 years of professional experience both in the U.S. and U.K.

-This article originally appeared on the Windermere.com blog.
+This post originally appeared on the Windermere.com Blog.